-It’s the jumping off spot for Bali tourists coming overland to catch a speedboat out to Pulau Menjangan (Deer Island) and is a useful stopover before heading north for the boring slog back to Singapore.
+This is a location for Bali tourists coming overland to catch a speedboat out to Pulau Menjangan (Deer Island) and is a useful stopover before heading north for the passage to Singapore.

-The Gawana Resort ashore or Banjuwedang town (five kilometres away) offer most of the services you’d expect.
-Just outside, and a few miles north, is the small national park island of Menjangan where the diving and fishing are spectacular.
+The Gawana Resort ashore, or Banjuwedang town (five kilometres away), offer most of the services you’d expect.
+Just outside, and a few miles north, is the small national park island of Menjangan where the diving and sightseeing is spectacular.

-Anchor on sand off the west point jetty at 8°05.798S,114°30.149E or on the Bali side anywhere comfortable in 8-15 meters.
-The deep-water, nutrient-rich currents create excellent year round snorkelling from this West Bali National Park Island.
+Anchor on sand off the west point jetty at 8°05.798S, 114°30.149E or on the Bali side anywhere comfortable in 8-15 metres.
+The deep-water, nutrient-rich currents create excellent year round snorkelling from this West Bali National Park island.